 Samples are taken through swabbing of the nares, oropharyngeal (throat) areas, or saliva collection (Watch the video below on how to do properly do it at home).

 It is especially useful for patients who have symptoms and need immediate confirmation whether it is a COVID-19 infection or not.

-Antibody testing requires a minimum number of days for it to become positive.
-The advantage of antibody testing is that it shows if you have had the virus at some point in the past few weeks.
-It can not identify if you are still contagious or not.
+The advantage of antibody testing is that it shows if you have had the virus at some point in the past or if you responded to the vaccine is not yet known how long antibodies persist.